OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-16.md

 ## 2 Samuel 16:20

 Then Absalom said to Ahithophel,
-“Give your advice.
-What shall we do?”
+“Advise us.
+What should we do?”

 ## 2 Samuel 16:21